-After all proceeds from the Bond subaccount of the Loan Fund have been originated, THDA intends to voluntarily prepare an update report on the allocation of proceeds and benefitting target populations.
-THDA also commits to posting this updated report to the Municipal Securities Rulemaking Board ("MSRB") through the Electronic Municipal Market Access ("EMMA") system.
+After all proceeds from the Bond subaccount of the Loan Fund have been originated, THDA intends to voluntarily prepare an update report on the allocation of proceeds and on the served target populations.
+THDA will post this updated report to the Municipal Securities Rulemaking Board ("MSRB") through the Electronic Municipal Market Access ("EMMA") system.

-Impact and Alignment with United Nation Sustainable Development Goals
+Impact and Alignment with United Nations Sustainable Development Goals